convertigo/c8oprj-lib-extended-components/readme.md

     - agGrid : Display & Edit tabular data
     - ngxTagInput : Display / remove Chips tags in input fields
     - angularxQRCode : QR Code component/module library to generate QR Codes (Quick Response)
+    - QuaggaJS : QuaggaJS is a barcode-scanner entirely written in JavaScript supporting real- time localization and decoding of various types of barcodes.

 SharedComponent can be dropped (CTRL + mouse click) in Mobile Builder page components to make use of it.